 AWS has a lot of regions and some regions have different data transfer limits.
 AWS Lightsail will give the closest region based on your location but you can change it according to the target audience for your site.

-Currently, US-based region has maximum data transfer allocations.
+Currently, the US-based region has maximum data transfer allocations.
 Once you choose the region, you have to pick an instance image.

 You can opt for OS only or Apps + OS image.
 This is like installing the software on your computer.
 Select Apps + OS and select WordPress from the application list.